 A Grant of Probate is issued to an Executor confirming their authority to complete the administration of an Estate.
 If there isn’t a Will, the Administrator must obtain a Grant of Letters of Administration to enable them to administer an Estate.

-We will discuss different situations below and explain if obtaining a Grant of Representation is necessary.
+We review different situations below and explain if obtaining a Grant of Representation is necessary.

 Do I Need Probate if there is a Will?